redromnon/HeroicBashLauncher/README.md

 ✔️ Includes all launch parameters including cloud save-syncing set in Heroic's Game Settings

-✔️ Displays a GUI list to add games (add the launch scripts and download artwork) to Steam for Linux Desktop users

-✔️ Automatically syncs games (adds the launch scripts and download artwork) to Steam for Steam-Deck users
+✔️ Syncs games to Steam along with artwork

 ## Pre-requisites